Espresso-Aficionados/website/guides/water.md

 Potassium Bicarbonate <br>
 Sodium Bicarbonate (Baking Soda) <br>

-Chlorides and Calcium are also used in the remineralization of water to aid coffee extraction.
+Chlorides and calcium are also used in the remineralization of water to achieve different taste profiles.
 They are absent from this page because this would give undesirable effects for espresso machines.
-There may be advanced ways of adding Chloride and Calcium such that they won’t scale, but that requires some additional math and equations that are out of scope of this document.
+There may be advanced ways of adding chloride and calcium such that they won’t scale, but that requires some additional math and equations that are out of scope of this document.

 _Hardness:_
-The concentration of Magnesium and Calcium combined will give the total hardness.
-More hardness will more easily extract coffee compounds from the coffee beans.
+The concentration of divalent cations (positive ions) - mostly magnesium and calcium - will give the total (or general) hardness.
+More hardness will generally make the coffee's flavor more intense.

 _Alkalinity:_
 This will add more buffer.
 A higher alkalinity number will help reduce acidity.

-There are online calculators and spreadsheet to calculate Alkalinity and Hardness.
+There are online calculators and spreadsheet to calculate alkalinity and hardness.
 They are linearly independent.
 But for thoroughness, look at the end for an example to make 50 KH (alkalinity) and 100 GH (hardness).

 ## Practical Example: